-Moving from Blogger to WordPress… It seems like WordPress is what everyone prefers these days…
+Moving from Blogger to WordPress… It seems like the latter is what everyone prefers these days.

-In today’s post I will talk about the two platforms and more specifically when Blogger is better and when you should go for WordPress instead.
+In this post, I will talk about the two platforms and more specifically when Blogger is better and when you should go for WordPress instead.

 Setting everything up and starting to publish right away is something that Blogger does way better.
 The process is straightforward – no installations are needed and there is no need to deal with buying and configuring a hosting service.
 You also don’t have as much fancy functions, which for a guy, who is just starting out, would be more of a headache than a facilitation.